Facebook expands new tool aiming to shrink ‘news deserts’

 Facebook has also learned that local news doesn’t work like national news.
 Political stories, for instance, don’t generate a lot of local interest.

 The expansion to 6,000 cities still doesn’t include large metro areas such as New York City, Los Angeles or San Francisco, where the abundance of news and population density makes it more difficult to provide relevant local information.
-A big local story in Brooklyn, for instance, might be irrelevant on Staten Island just a few miles away.
+A big local story in Brooklyn, for instance, might be irrelevant in the same borough just a few miles away.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.